junxit/us-congress-bills-119/bill.md

   >     - **(B)** the date on which the last update was made to such list; and
   >   - **(5)** not later than 7 days after making an update to the list maintained under paragraph (4)(A), notify each institution required to comply with the sections listed in paragraph (1) of such update.
   > - **(c)** *Institutional requirements for compliance officers and institutional policy requirements*
-  >   - **(1)** *In general* An institution that is required to file a report under section 117 or 117C, that is seeking a waiver under section 117A, or that is subject to the requirements of section 117B, shall, not later than the earlier of the date on which the institution files the first report under such a section, requests the institution’s first waiver under section 117A, or first fulfills the requirements of section 117C—
+  >   - **(1)** *In general* An institution that is required to file a report under section 117 or 117C, that is seeking a waiver under section 117A, or that is subject to the requirements of section 117B, shall, not later than the earlier of the date on which the institution files the first report under section 117 or 117C, requests the institution’s first waiver under section 117A, or first fulfills the requirements of section 117B—
   >     - **(A)** establish an institutional policy that the institution shall follow in meeting the requirements of sections 117, 117A, 117B, and 117C; and
   >     - **(B)** designate and maintain at least one, but not more than three, current employees or legally authorized agents of such institution to serve as compliance officers to carry out the requirements listed in paragraph (2).
   >   - **(2)** *Duties of compliance officers* A compliance officer designated by an institution under paragraph (1)(B) shall certify—